 In some situations, Facebook can drive sales just as well as search.
 These situations aren’t common, but every company should try a couple of things to be sure:

-- Try selling products to impulse buyers with Facebook/Instagram Ads – Some of our clients sell “impulse buy” products that perform well in Facebook and Instagram advertising.
-If you have any products that people can fall in love with at first site, test some ads.
-If you get more than a token response, you can work on building out nurturing and prospecting ads as well creating posts and content to generate sales.
+- Try selling products to impulse buyers with Facebook/Instagram ads – Some of our auto parts clients sell “impulse buy” products that perform well in Facebook and Instagram advertising.
+If you have any products that people can fall in love with on first sight, test some ads.
+If you get more than a token response, you can work on building nurturing and prospecting ads as well as creating posts and content to generate sales.

-- Try Facebook’s new Advantage+ Shopping Ads – Facebook is attempting to build out a rival to Google Shopping called “Advantage+ Shopping”, and the idea is to leverage all the engagement in Facebook’s marketplace to try and drive sales like Google Shopping does.
+- Try Facebook’s new Advantage+ Shopping Ads – Currently, as of October 2022, Facebook is attempting to build out a rival to Google Shopping called “Advantage+ Shopping”, and the idea is to leverage all the engagement in Facebook’s marketplace to try and drive sales like Google Shopping does.
 These types of ads are also worth testing.

-But the number of clients who successfully generate substantial revenue from Facebook and Instagram ads is low, as is the number of companies we’ve had discussions with about marketing.
+Still, the number of our clients who successfully generate substantial revenue from Facebook and Instagram ads is low.

 No More Strategy – Let’s Get Tactical!